Skip to main content Skip to navigation

 Assessment

 Assessments in the Liberal Arts Department enable you to develop your expertise and advanced skills in addressing different kinds of problems.
 You will use a wide range of theoretical and practical perspectives, including from the arts, humanities, and social sciences.
-You will learn how to deploy a variety of research methods, and will be well-equipped with a strong theoretical foundation that will empower you to approach difficult problems critically, analytically, and creatively.
+You will also learn how to deploy a variety of research methods and will be well-equipped with a strong theoretical foundation that will empower you to approach difficult problems critically, analytically, and creatively.
 The range of assessments in Liberal Arts thus combines the traditional (essays and written examinations) with the innovative (creative projects, podcasts, portfolios, video projects, policy proposals, and performance).

 Our assessments are designed to be authentic learning experiences.
 Few single assessments are worth more than half of a module’s total mark.
 Assessment types vary to support the development of academic and professional skills.